datascienceManager/CustomerCVSupportV2/CV3/README.md

-# 🎬 OTT Support API — FastAPI Backend + Floating Chat Widget
+# Support API — FastAPI Backend + Floating Chat Widget

 A production-ready AI customer support API for OTT platforms with a dark floating chat bubble that embeds into **any website with a single `<script>` tag**.